Skip to main content

 All of the principles listed below work best in the context of strong relationships with each child.
 These techniques are adapted from the Massachusetts School-Age Coalition and expand on early childhood work by Patricia Hearron and Verna Hildebrand (2013).
 Be sure to teach and enforce the following techniques in your program (you will learn more about these techniques in the next two lessons):

 Managing space, time, and energy: Adults arrange and rearrange the physical space and the schedule to meet children’s needs.
-An example is moving furniture to eliminate a large open space that children used for running.
+An example is moving furniture to eliminate a large open space that children use for running.
 Another example is providing many activity choices, so wait time is minimized or used productively.
 Teach staff to first consider their environments (physical space and time) when a child displays challenging behavior.
 Help staff members see the way the organization of space or time influences the decisions children make.

 Experiences that engage the whole child: Curricula, or programming, is the foundation of everything you do in your program.
 If children are bored, over-stimulated, or disinterested, they will engage in challenging behavior.
 Busy learners don’t have time for challenging behavior!
 Teach staff members how to use your curriculum or programming and observe regularly to ensure they are using materials effectively.